ericosmic/Chinese-Chatbot-base-on-Transformer/README.md

 # Chinese-Chatbot-base-on-Transformer
-this is a chiese chatbot base on the Transformer mechanism(attention is all you need)
+this is a chiese chatbot base on the Transformer mechanism(attention is all you need), this project is base on changwookjun/Transformer
 # prerequestion

 Python 3.6.6 \